ISBAR Clinical Handoff Communication

 - Introduction: Identify yourself, role, unit, and patient identifiers.

-- Situation: State the immediate reason for communication and urgency level.
+- Situation: State the immediate reason for communication, urgency level, current status, and recent vital-sign trend.

-- Background: Provide concise relevant history, recent interventions, and key risk factors.
+- Background: Provide concise relevant history, admitting context, code status, allergies, recent interventions, and key lab/diagnostic findings.

 - Assessment: Report current clinical interpretation using objective and subjective cues.